coronensis/dwarf/README.md

 ## Documentation

-Check **documentation.txt** for a rought description of the CPU, the instruction set and the tools involved in implementing the CPU on real hardware (an FPGA in this case) as well as developing software for it.
+Check **documentation.txt** for a rough description of the CPU, the instruction set and the tools involved in implementing the CPU on real hardware (an FPGA in this case) as well as developing software for it.
 There is also a raw schematic diagram in **dwarf.dia**